IkigaiLabsETH/opensearch-ai/README.md

 # LESS TIME WATCHING THE CHARTS, LFG TOUCH SOME GRASS

 ## LTL AI Travel Assistant leverages Mem0’s memory capabilities to provide context-aware responses.
 As you interact with it, the assistant learns and improves, offering increasingly personalized travel advice and information.
 Create personalized AI experiences that saves costs and delights users.
 A self-improving memory layer for AI Agents.
-A personalised AI search engine that learns about you and your interests as you browse the web.
+A personalised AI search engine that learns about you and your interests as you browse the top 1000 hotels.

 # It's like a perplexity / searchGPT clone, but for you.